ibexa/documentation-developer/docs/search/criteria_reference/shipment_id_criterion.md

 # Shipment Id Criterion

-The `IdCriterion` Search Criterion searches for shipments based on the shipment ID.
+The `Id` Search Criterion searches for shipments based on the shipment ID.

 ## Arguments